Sin7Y/olavm/circuits/README.md

 The `prove` function takes the following parameters:

-* `all_stark: &AllStark` - a reference to an AllStark struct contains all starks defined by OlaVM.
+* `ola_stark: &OlaStark` - a reference to an OlaStark struct contains all starks defined by OlaVM.
 * `config: &StarkConfig` - a reference to a OlaVM STARK config, all parameters for proof generation are configurable, and OlaVM has already provided a standard configuration.
 * `inputs: GenerationInputs` - a set of inputs with which to execute the program.